 - A. The exchange of information under this Arrangement will be accomplished through letters, reports, and other documents, and by visits and meetings arranged in advance on a case-by-case basis.
 Meetings will be held at such times as mutually agreed to review the exchange of information and cooperation under this Arrangement, to recommend revisions to the provisions of the Arrangement, and to discuss topics coming within the scope of the cooperation.
 The time, place, and agenda for such meetings will be agreed upon in advance.
-Terms of visits, including their schedules, that take place under the Arrangement, will have the prior approval of the administrators referred to in paragraph II.B. - B. An administrator will be designated by each Party to coordinate its participation in the overall exchange under this Arrangement.
+Visits which take place under the Arrangement, including their schedules, will have the prior approval of the administrators referred to in paragraph II.B. - B. An administrator will be designated by each Party to coordinate its participation in the overall exchange under this Arrangement.
 The administrators will be the recipients of all documents transmitted under the exchange, including copies of all letters unless otherwise agreed.
 Within the terms of the exchange, the administrators will be responsible for developing the scope of the exchange, including agreement on the designation of the nuclear energy facilities subject to the exchange, and on specific documents and standards to be exchanged.
 One or more technical coordinators may be appointed as direct contacts for specific disciplinary areas.
 These technical coordinators will assure that both administrators receive copies of all transmittals.
-These detailed arrangements are intended to assure, among other things, that a reasonably balanced exchange giving access to equivalent available information is achieved and maintained. - C. The administrators will determine the number of copies to be provided of the documents exchanged.
-Each document will be accompanied by an abstract in English, 250 words or less, describing its scope and content.
+These detailed arrangements are intended to assure, among other things, that a reasonably balanced exchange giving access to equivalent available information is achieved and maintained.